kottster/kottster/docs/table/customization/customize-fields.md

+---
+description: "Customize fields in Kottster table pages to enhance data input.
+Learn how to modify existing fields and add custom field inputs."
+---

 # Customize fields

 In Kottster, **all fields are basically table columns**.
 If you need to customize fields in the form, you need to update columns configuration in the table configuration.